Chancellor

 She is a bridge-builder whose philanthropic ideals are matched by her demonstrated ability to bring people together to effect positive change.
 She has built a reputation for lending her talents and spirit to the causes of the disempowered.
 Her work exists at the crossroads of storytelling, community-building, philanthropy and education.
 She creates meaning and change through volunteer work that supports the stories, lives and aspirations of those most in need.

 Ms. Mahon has spent over thirty years volunteering in the community.
 She began working with the refugee community in 2007 at the Immigrant and Refugee Community Organization of Manitoba (IRCOM) where she spent nine years assisting new Canadians learning English.
 She is a founding board member of Humankind International, which built a school in the Dadaab Refugee camp in Kenya in 2014.
 She also co-founded and co-facilitates the Book Mates Book Club at the Women's Correctional Centre.
 A fundraising committee member of the United Way of Winnipeg, Ms. Mahon helped raise $14 million for inner city, grassroots, family support through the Family Resource Centre initiative.
-She is also a member of UNICEF's Women UNlimited Initiative, a philanthropic group focused on international development.
+She is a member of UNICEF's Women UNlimited Initiative and The International Women's Forum.

 Ms. Mahon's term as Chancellor commenced on June 1, 2019.
 She was re-elected to a second term starting June 1, 2022.
 Ms. Mahon can be contacted through the Office of the University Secretary.